Havoc Demon Hunter: Midnight Expansion Preview

 Fel Barrage Icon Fel Barrage and Looks Can Kill Icon Looks Can Kill have both been removed.

 Compared to many other specs, it's a very small number of removals, and a much more targeted series of changes keying in on their stated goal.
 Essence Break Icon Essence Break was consistently the worst offender when it came to layering all damage effects inside its 4-second window, and with it instead being a flat amount of bonus damage from strikes, that will likely go away.
-This also means it likely has less hidden power, and probably falls away from being a mandatory talent to pick and optimize.
-Movement talents do remain including the buff window from Initiative Icon Initiative, but as proven by recent content releases, these have been more optional, and the tree structure still allows you to build around them if an encounter doesn't suit them.
+This also means it has less hidden power, and probably falls away from being a mandatory talent to pick and optimize.
+Movement talents do remain including the buff window from Initiative Icon Initiative, but as proven by recent content releases, these have been more optional.
+Something that will take some getting used to though are the changes to Felblade Icon Felblade, with both of the cuts it received combined it has a noticeable effect on the flow of Fury.

-Looks Can Kill Icon Looks Can Kill is removed to make room for Demonic Icon Demonic which, at this point, is a core mechanic for Havoc that it's been built around.
-The Hunt Icon The Hunt is placed on a choice node against Inner Demon Icon Inner Demon - one that will likely key into your chosen Hero Talent - and Collective Anguish Icon Collective Anguish has been placed against Shattered Destiny Icon Shattered Destiny.
+Looks Can Kill Icon Looks Can Kill's removal makes room for Demonic Icon Demonic which, at this point, is a core mechanic for Havoc that it's been built around.
+The Hunt Icon The Hunt has been placed dead center of the tree now, with Inner Demon Icon Inner Demon being positioned against Chaotic Transformation Icon Chaotic Transformation - one that will likely key into your chosen Hero Talent - and Collective Anguish Icon Collective Anguish has been placed against Shattered Destiny Icon Shattered Destiny.
 Finally, Glaive Tempest Icon Glaive Tempest has been converted into a passive, which currently casts the same effect for free whenever Blade Dance Icon Blade Dance hits 4 targets.
 This is potentially an excellent way to free up GCDs, but the target hit limitation applies friction against one of Havoc's greatest strengths: talents flexibly scaling up from single-target all the way into mass AoE.
 This instead creates a dead zone at 1-3 targets where it does nothing, making it far more specialized than the rest of the spec's talent options.

 3.1.